FLG: Can you introduce yourself and your work?

 I’m Gemma Chandratillake.
-My background is as a molecular geneticist, but I’m also trained as a genetic counselor and have been working in the clinical genomics field as it’s emerged over the years.
+My background is as a molecular geneticist, but I’m also trained as a genetic counsellor and have been working in the clinical genomics field as it’s emerged over the years.
 I’m currently the Education & Training Lead for the East Midlands and East of England Genomic Laboratory Hub in the NHS.
 The UK is currently rolling out its new genomic medicine service whereby the country has been divided into seven regions with their own laboratory hubs, through which all genomic testing will now take place.
 In each of these laboratories, there is an Education & Training role, and I cover the East Midlands and East of England which has a population of around 9.8 million.
 We have a total of 32 NHS Trusts that we provide and support the genetic services for, and my role is to engage with all the healthcare professionals in the region and let them know about the new service, what tests are available, how to order tests, and provide genetics and genomics training to help them implement testing as needed.

 FLG: What motivated you to pursue a career in this field?

 I’m a geneticist through and through.
 For my undergraduate degree, I specialised in genetics, and then did a master’s and PhD all studying the molecular basis of rare genetic diseases.
-I then re-trained as a genetic counselor.
+I then re-trained as a genetic counsellor.
 For me, it’s really about making the science make a difference in real people’s lives.
 So I’ve moved from studying the science of rare diseases, to actually trying to help a person who has a condition understand and manage it, and make sure they get the tests and the advice they need.
 Attempting to implement this work at scale has taken me into an educational role.
 Some diseases are very rare and clinicians don’t know about them so they may not recognize what is going on for a patient.
 While genetic conditions are each rare, there are lots of them so many people are affected.
 1 in 17 people has a rare disease, 80% of which are genetic.
 We know that there are many people who are dealing with clinical symptoms of rare diseases without necessarily ever being diagnosed.
 I guess my motivation is really bringing the science into healthcare.
 I was a scientist, but I’m really now interested in applying science to help patients.

 FLG: How is genetic testing being carried out across the NHS today?